 - Discharge of mortgage fee with NSW LRS (current price list here)

 - Exiting a mortgage early fee (ask your bank)

 - Application and processing fees with the new lender (ask new bank)

 - Valuation fees (when a bank requires a valuation on the property)

 - Lender’s mortgage insurance

-Additionally each bank can provide calculations that will show the repayments over the life of the loan (at the current interest rate).
-It’s also wise to calculate the repayments in the event of a interest rate rise to ensure you are able to meet the repayments in a worst case scenario.
+- Additionally, each bank can provide calculations that will show the repayments over the life of the loan (at the current interest rate).
+It’s also wise to calculate the repayments in the event of an interest rate rise to ensure you can meet the repayments in a worst-case scenario.

 REFINANCING PROPERTY IN NSW – WHAT YOU NEED TO KNOW

-As mentioned in our transferring property page.
-A bank will hold the Certificate of Title over the property until the mortgage is repaid or they consent to a title transfer.
+As mentioned on our transferring property page.
+A bank will hold control of the Title over the property until the mortgage is repaid or they consent to the mortgage notation being removed.

-Refinancing will require the existing mortgage to be discharged, enabling the Certificate of Title to be transferred to a new owner or bank.
-The process is completed with the NSW Land Registry Services and usually takes two weeks to complete.
+Refinancing will require the existing mortgage to be discharged, enabling the Title to be transferred to a new owner or bank.
+The process is completed electrically with the NSW Land Registry Services.

 HOW WE CAN HELP